 Because our lab is housed within a university, all of our research reports have an educational quality, as they are designed to impart knowledge and understanding to those who read them.
 Our focus is on issues that we believe will be of interest to a large segment of stock market participants.
 Depending on the issue, we may focus our attention on individual companies, groups of companies, or on large segments of the market at large.

 A recurring theme in our work is the identification of reporting practices that give investors a misleading signal, whether positive or negative, of corporate earning power.
 We define earning power as the ability to generate a sustainable stream of earnings that is backed by cash flow.
 Accordingly, our research may look into reporting practices that affect either earnings or cash flow, or both.
 At times our research may look at stock prices generally, though from a fundamental and not technical point of view.

-Earnings Quality: Reports on Individual Companies
+Earnings Quality: Reports on Individual Companies and Industries

 In these reports we examine one or more dimensions of earnings quality: the cash flow support of earnings, the sustainability of earnings, or the quality of the balance sheet.

 Excel Spreadsheets of Cash Flow Data and Graphs by Industry

 3. Capital Goods